Logging

 - Mechanism:

-object in the renderer process is augmented. - Methods like
+window.consoleobject in the renderer process is augmented. - Methods like

-are overridden. - The overridden methods perform two actions:
+console.log,console.info,console.warn,console.error,console.debugare overridden. - The overridden methods perform two actions:

 - Call the original

-) to ensure messages still appear in the renderer’s DevTools console. - Construct a
+consolemethod (e.g.,_console.info(...)) to ensure messages still appear in the renderer’s DevTools console. - Construct a

-.// Simplified from src/renderer/logging/console.ts function log(level: LogLevel, ...data: unknown[]) { _console[level](...data); // Original console output const [message, ...splat] = data; const entry: LogEntry = { process: 'renderer', level, message: `${message ?? ''}`, splat, }; window.electron.ipcRenderer.send('log', entry); // Send to main process }
+LogEntryobject (defined insrc/shim/logger.ts) and send it to the main process via IPC using the channel'log'.// Simplified from src/renderer/logging/console.ts function log(level: LogLevel, ...data: unknown[]) { _console[level](...data); // Original console output const [message, ...splat] = data; const entry: LogEntry = { process: 'renderer', level, message: `${message ?? ''}`, splat, }; window.electron.ipcRenderer.send('log', entry); // Send to main process }

 - Call the original